An Implicit GNN Solver for Poisson-like problems: Methodology

-where $\Psi^1_\theta$, $\Psi^2_\theta$ and $\Psi^3_\theta$ are trainable functions.
-Figure \ref{interior_nodes_message} from Appendix \ref{architectural_precision} displays this specific architecture, which is responsible for the flow of information within the Interior nodes of the graph.

-\textit{Neumann nodes messages} \quad Two distinct messages are computed: one from an incoming link and the other from a self-loop link, both designed to capture the stencil that ensures homogeneous Neumann boundary conditions.
-They are constructed in a similar manner to (\ref{mp_int_in}) and (\ref{mp_loop}), using trainable functions $\Phi_{\leftarrow,\theta}^\texttt{N}$ and $\Phi_{\circlearrowleft,\theta}$:
+where $\Lambda_{i,\theta}$ is a trainable function designed to stabilize the updating process.
+The construction of $\Lambda_{i,\theta}$ is detailed in \ref{supplementary_materials_training}.
+Figure \ref{update_interior} displays the process of updating the Interior node variable. \\\\ \textit{Neumann nodes messages} \quad One message from an incoming link is computed and designed to capture the stencil that ensures homogeneous Neumann boundary conditions.
+It is constructed in a similar manner to (\ref{mp_int_in}), using the MLP $\Phi_{\leftarrow,\theta}^\texttt{N}$ such that: